Best AI fit: repeatable drafting, summaries, categorising, and other first-pass work that a reviewer can check quickly.

 The more the job relies on context and accountability, the more likely a human should own it.
 The more the job is structured and easy to review, the more likely software can support it effectively.

-Use these simple rules instead of hand-wavy AI promises
+Use simple rules instead of collapsing every task into one answer

 Define the recurring task